odunet/React_Flask_FullStack_GameApp/ReadMe.md

+# FullStack Web Game

 ![Game1](/img_readme/snake_rm.gif)
 ![Game1](/img_readme/tictac_rm.gif)

-# FullStack Web Game
-This web has host a number of games served at using a Flask back end.
+This web app has host a number of games served at using a Flask back end.
 The games are written in JS using frameworks/Libraries such as ReackJS and P5js.
 **Server**
   - The server is written in Python using the Flask frame work
   - The server can be fired up in two ways: